PGAM2 Human, Active

 Phosphoglycerate Mutase 1 Mouse Recombinant

-PGAM1 Mouse Recombinant produced in E.coli is a single, non-glycosylated polypeptide chain containing 278 amino acids (1-254) and having a molecular mass of 31.4kDa.
+Recombinant PGAM1 Mouse, produced in E.coli, is a single, non-glycosylated polypeptide chain consisting of 278 amino acids (1-254) with a molecular mass of 31.4kDa.
+This protein is fused to a 24 amino acid His-tag at the N-terminus and purified using proprietary chromatographic techniques.

 Shipped with Ice Packs